Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Topological Shape Analysis for Medical Images

-where $x$ and $y$ are the $(x,y)$-coordinates of the persistence surface function, $g_{(b,d)}$ is a smoothing function for $(b,d) \in P$, and $w(b,d)\geq 0$ is a non-negative weight function.
-A persistence surface function is a stable representation of a persistence diagram; persistence surface functions are robust to small perturbations of points in persistence diagrams \citep{Adams2017}.
-Figure~\ref{fig:pdpi} illustrates a persistence diagram and its functional representation.
+Let $P=\{(b,d)\in \mathbb{R}^2: b<d \}$ be a persistence diagram such that $(b,d)$ denotes the birth and death values.
+The persistence surface function $\rho_P$ of the persistence diagram $P$ can be defined as $ \rho_{P} (x,y) = \sum\limits_{(b,d) \in P} g_{(b,d)}(x,y) \cdot w(b,d), $ where $x$ and $y$ are the $(x,y)$-coordinates of the persistence surface function, $g_{(b,d)}$ is a smoothing function for $(b,d) \in P$, and $w(b,d)\geq 0$ is a non-negative weight function.
+A persistence surface function is a stable representation of a persistence diagram; persistence surface functions are robust to small perturbations of $(b,d)$ points in persistence diagrams \citep{Adams2017}.
+Figure~S3 in the Supplementary Material illustrates the persistence diagram example and its functional representation.

-When the proposed persistent homology approach is applied to the 2D medical images, two persistence surface functions will be obtained: dimension-zero and dimension-one.
-We denote persistence surface functions of dimension-zero and dimension-one diagrams of subject $i$ by $X_i^0$ and $X_i^1$, respectively.
+Two persistence surface functions will be obtained when the proposed persistent homology approach is applied to 2D medical images: dimension-zero and dimension-one.
+We denote persistence surface functions of dimension-zero and dimension-one persistence diagrams of image $i$ by $X_i^0$ and $X_i^1$, respectively.

-The weight function $w(b,d)$ allows assigning different importance to points in persistence diagrams.
-For example, long-persisting features could be more important than the short-living features in some applications.
-In this case, one can assign heavier weights to the points far from the diagonal.
-Various weights have been suggested, such as weights only depend on persistence of features \citep{Chen2015,Adams2017,kusano2016} and birth, death, and persistence values \citep{Berry2020}.
-In this paper, we use the maximum distance weight $w(b,d)=\max\{|b|,|d|,d-b\}$ that assigns heavier weights to features far from the origin of persistence diagrams.